 Accessibility and why is it important

 Millions of people have disabilities that effect how they use the internet.
-Taking account of web accessibility means that these people can use, experience and contribute to the internet in a meaningful way that does not discriminate against them and their disability.
-It is important to remember that users without a disability benefit from good accessibility.
-Many of the core principles of good accessibility relate to content being available in lots of situations and in a flexible manner.
-For instance users may be on mobile devices, using slow internet or have temporary disabilities such as an eye infection that can effect their sight.
+Taking account of web accessibility means that these people can use, experience and contribute to the internet in a meaningful way that does not discriminate against their disability.

-There are a number of reasons why this is important.
+There are a number of reasons why accessibility is important.

-- Moral Obligation to provide equal access and equal opportunity to every one that wishes to access education at Aston.
+- We have a moral obligation to provide equal access and equal opportunity to every one that wishes to access education at Aston.

 - Legislation states that Aston must make reasonable adjustment to make content accessible.

 - The Disability Discrimination Act 1995, Part III Access to Goods and Services

 - Special Educational Needs and Disability Act 2001

 - The Disability Discrimination Act 1995, Part IV Education